neuroinformatics-unit/gsoc/GSoC-2025/Spikewrap:Extend Spikewrap Functionality(Ajitesh Kumar Singh).md

 - **Motivation: why this project?**

-    Writing tests for the Spikewrap is a great way to learn about the project and its features.
-It demonstrates a strong understanding of code quality, debugging, and software development best practices, which are highly valued qualities in a developer.
-This project is a great opportunity to learn and grow in these areas, Plus, it’s a great chance for me to contribute to an open-source project that directly supports scientific research while learning from experienced developers along the way.
+    Writing tests for a young project like Spikewrap is a great way for me to learn about its features.
+To do this, I need to have a good understanding of code quality, debugging, and software development best practices, which are highly valued qualities in any developer.
+This project is a great opportunity to learn and grow in these areas, Plus, it will be a great chance for me to contribute to an open-source project that directly supports scientific research at the same time learning from experienced developers .
 I am highly motivated to work on this project and bring an impactful contribution to the community.

 - **Match: why you?**

     Having worked with python for over 2 years, I am confident in my ability to write clean and efficient code.
 I am also a quick learner and can adapt to new technologies quickly
     Experience building production-level applications at
     [NIMHANS Lab](https://www.iiitb.ac.in/media/iiitbangalore-and-nimhans-collaborate-to-deliver-the-tele-manas-app-for-247-mental-health-support) at IIIT-Bangalore has equipped me to handle technical challenges and adapt to evolving project requirements.

 - **Availability**